Can we speak on the phone first before I come in?

 How long are sessions?

-The initial session may run from 45 minutes to one hour, while all subsequent therapy and psychopharmacology sessions are 45 minutes.
+The initial session may run from 45 minutes to one hour, while all subsequent therapy and psychopharmacology sessions are up to 45 minutes or less.
 Sessions may be shorter upon request, however all sessions are the same fee.

 How frequent are sessions?